 In contrast to earlier years, low- and zero-VOC coatings are no longer a specialty product.
 In today’s more eco-friendly commercial environment, low- or zero-VOC coating alternatives are the preferred standard.
 Eco-friendly options have lower levels of VOC chemicals and are safer for the environment as well as the individuals working with them.

 The balance between cost-effective protection of architectural and industrial facilities and government compliance with VOC regulations can be tricky.
 Fortunately, new product lines entering the market have taken the dirty work out of determining how to couple these two efforts.
 EonCoat, for example, is a new type of inorganic ceramic coating that protects surfaces from corrosion, fire, abrasion, chemicals, and extreme temperature.
-Where paint relies on VOCs to help keep its components in suspension, EonCoat contains zero VOCs and can be applied to carbon steel with no chemical off-gassing, hazardous air pollutants (HAPs), odor, or negative side effects of exposure.
+Where paint relies on VOCs to help keep its components in the suspension, EonCoat contains zero VOCs and can be applied to carbon steel with no chemical off-gassing, hazardous air pollutants (HAPs), odor, or negative side effects of exposure.

 VOCs can cause serious long-term health problems in individuals.
 And industrial coatings that contain VOCs can pose a large and prolonged health risk to workers that perform their duties in an environment of exposure.
 To adequately protect workers from VOCs in industrial coatings, alternative products should be sought out.
 Fortunately, low- to zero-VOC products are no longer a specialized option — they are a preferred and often required alternative to traditional carcinogenic coatings.